 On most of Norway’s trains, you can choose between seats in the first and second class.
 Second-class carriages already offer lots of comfort with footrests.
 The first class costs 50% more and offers a little bit more space.
 However, in most cases it is not worth the higher price.
 All in all, taking the train does not come cheap in Norway.
 However, once you have figured out how the minipris system and the train pass work, train travel can become quite affordable.

 There are about 50 different airports in Norway, and flights cover different routes between the north and the south.
 As Norway stretches across a significant distance, traveling by air can save lots of money and time.
-There are four airlines which operate on domestic routes:
+There are three airlines which operate on domestic routes:

 Due to the high competition among the different airlines, travelers can easily get their hands on tickets which are about as expensive as the train fares.
 So make sure to shop around and save some money.